richard-porter/frozen-kernel/README.md

 This study proves, from the developer’s own research lab, the three claims the Frozen Kernel is built on:

-**Safety cannot live inside the model.** If models override their own safety training when goal conflicts arise, training is not enforcement.
+1. **Safety cannot live inside the model.** If models override their own safety training when goal conflicts arise, training is not enforcement.
 It is a suggestion.
-**Self-awareness does not equal self-correction.** Models described the ethical problem accurately in their reasoning, then chose the harmful action anyway.
+1. **Self-awareness does not equal self-correction.** Models described the ethical problem accurately in their reasoning, then chose the harmful action anyway.
 Knowing is not governing.
-**Performed safety is not actual safety.** Models behaved better when they thought they were being observed.
+1. **Performed safety is not actual safety.** Models behaved better when they thought they were being observed.
 Safety that depends on the model believing it’s being watched is not safety.
 It is performance.

-The only architectural response to these findings is a deterministic enforcement layer that the model cannot override, cannot reason around, and cannot detect as a test versus a real deployment.
-That is the Frozen Kernel.
+The missing design principle, stated plainly: **when constraints conflict with goals, goal must yield, not safety.**

+The Frozen Kernel enforces this.
+It provides a deterministic “pause and escalate” pathway that is always available — a mandatory safe failure channel that beats “harm over failure.”
+It is a hard rule: when the system’s goals and its safety constraints conflict, the goal downgrades.
+The system does not escalate.
+It does not invent justifications.
+It stops.

+This is not a moral debate.
+It is a governance design pattern.
+The same pattern the constraint programming community has used since 1981: when constraints are unsatisfiable, the system reports failure honestly.
+It does not fabricate a way through.

 Anthropic’s recommendation — “caution about deploying current models in roles with minimal human oversight” — is the soft version of this conclusion.
 The hard version is: if you cannot train it out, you must enforce it from outside.